 Up to 12 of graduate credits may be transferred.
 Talk to your enrollment advisor to discuss specifics and how to start the petition process.

-A bachelor degree from a college or university regarded as standard by a regional or general accrediting agency.
+A bachelor’s degree from a college or university regarded as standard by a regional or national accrediting agency.

 At least a B average (3.0/4.0 system) in undergraduate course work.
 If the applicant has a lower GPA, they must show promise to get a 3.0 that is judged satisfactory by the admitting program and the Graduate School.